dreniff3/osu-cs361-microservice/README.md

 ### How to make requests to microservice

 Communication between your program and the microservice is achieved via HTTP requests and responses.
-Your program should send a POST request to the Email Notification Microservice.
+Your program should send a POST request to the Email Notification Microservice endpoint.

 Refer to the [`tester.js`](https://github.com/dreniff3/osu-cs361-microservice/blob/main/tester.js "Test File") file for an example of how that can be done.